arshmakker/yahooWeatherTile/README.md

 * Move the pointer over the img and it will rotate.

 ## Why ?
 There might be a lot of questions while using the widget.
-Here are a few which I can anser :)
+Here are a few which I can answer :)

 1. Why did I chose naked JavaScript?
 	I chose this because of a couple of reasons: